top of page

 In the video, a census record for Charles Moss has a location with "Precinct 1" in addition to "Tucson, Arizona."

-Mapping programs have trouble plotting out Precincts and Electoral Districts and other non-standard place name divisions
+Mapping programs have trouble plotting out Precincts, Electoral Districts, and other non-standard place name divisions.

-Instead, move that text to the description field.
-This is valuable information, it's just in the wrong spot.
+Move that text to the description field instead.
+It's valuable information, but it's in the wrong spot.

 Clean Up Your Ancestry Family Tree

-A cleaned up family tree ensures that you're doing accurate genealogy research.
-By slowing down and processing tree hints, you will improve the chances that you're researching the correct persons and linking them together.
+A cleaned-up family tree ensures accurate genealogy research.
+Slowing down and processing tree hints will improve your chances of researching the correct people and linking them together.

 What other small but important changes would you suggest that we all implement to improve the quality of our family trees?